 All told, according to the chart, the revenues of all 3 miners, namely BTU, ARCH and ARLP, have been on a decline since the end of fiscal 2019.

-However, the trend of the revenue for all 3 miners seems to have hit the bottom in 1Q 2021 and has ticked higher in fiscal 2Q 2021, indicating that a possible turnaround might be on the horizon.
+However, the trend of the revenue for all 3 miners seems to have hit the bottom in 1Q 2021 and has since been on an uptrend, indicating that a reversal has already taken place.

-In this aspect, Peabody’s TTM revenue was reported to reach $2.8 billion in 2Q 2021, the highest among all mining companies.
+In this aspect, Peabody’s TTM revenue was reported to reach $4.6 billion as of 3Q 2022, the highest among all mining companies.

 TTM Operating Income